aymanzerda-sudotime/aymanzerda-sudotime.github.io/_publications/academy.md

 * The webiste has a ``login`` and ``register`` page, after registering the website redirects us to a welcome page then a login page.

-* I spent some times looking for potential features that we can exploit but unfortunately there wasn't.
+* I spent some times looking for potential features that can be exploited but unfortunately there wasn't.

 * Let's see if we can find any hidden directories or files.